 It shouldn’t be too thick!
-These cribs have soft mesh sides, so the baby could roll down and trap between mattress’s edge and crib’s side.
+These cribs have soft mesh sides, so the baby could roll down and trap between the mattress’s edge and the crib’s side.

 Most Pack ‘N Plays and travel cribs take the mattresses up to 3 inches thick, but check by the manufacturer first!

 6. Do you need a breathable crib mattress?